-Before using this guide, read our AUM requirements.
+Before using this guide, read the requirements and procedure overview.

+Next, you'll set up Azure's New Relic SAML/SCIM app.
 Azure AD provides an application gallery, which includes various integrations for Azure AD, including the ones that New Relic offers.
-Add the New Relic SCIM/SSO application to your list of applications.
+To set this up:

-- Go to the Azure Active Directory admin center, and sign in if necessary. https://aad.portal.azure.com/
+- Go to the Azure Active Directory admin center, and sign in if necessary. aad.portal.azure.com/

 - Click on All services in the left hand menu.